ipfs-shipyard/space/README.md

     G <--> Z
 ```

-This is an overview of the different pieces of software which will be built and which are assumed to exist in the target
-environments:

 * Interfaces
     * Application API - An API provided by the IPFS processes to allow it to be commanded by local processes either
       onboard spacecraft or in a ground station.
-This will be a network API using UDP packets sent either over the local
+This is a network API using UDP packets sent either over the local
       network or the communications link.
     * Communications API - An API provided by the IPFS process for integration with communications links either onboard
       spacecraft or in a ground station.
 The IPFS side of this API will be a network API using UDP packets.
 The system